 This may not be a common practice in most countries outside of Thailand, especially in the West and varies from gym to gym, so check to see that you are not attracting unwarranted attention.

-What Should Women Wear for Muay Thai
+What Do Women Wear for Muay Thai

 For your bottoms, you can go with a pair of women’s Muay Thai shorts, sports shorts or leggings.
 You will be throwing some leg-splitting kicks so you don’t want to be restricted by your bottoms.